Old Town & Downtown Commercial District

 Old Town refers to Hutto's historic district, bound loosely by Park Street to the east, Orgain Street to the south, the Co-Op site to the west, and north just past the intersection of Church Street and FM 1660.
 With charming structures dating back to the 1800's, Old Town truly is the Heart of Hutto.

 Parked cars line the recently-improved Farley Street on any given day, as the lunchtime crowd packs nearby restaurants.
 The Co-Op property, an iconic reminder of the City's agriculturally-focused past, stands as the future site of a new City Hall.
-Summer weekends in Old Town are filled with various community events, including the Hutto Farmer's Market held Saturdays at the Co-Op.
+This property will soon see a transformation of the cotton gin building into an open air market space for events and festivals.

 Map of Old Town

 The current map of the Historic District can be found on our GIS/Maps page, here.